anis-hd/Geometric-Invariants-enhanced-U-net-for-Image-Segmentation/README.md

 1. **Training:** Configure datasets, set hyperparameters, and train multiple U-Net models in real-time.
 2. **Benchmarking:** Evaluate trained models on various metrics (Accuracy, IoU, Dice) and test their robustness against geometric transformations.
+3. **Inference:** Upload a single image and get an immediate visual segmentation from all trained models to qualitatively assess their performance.

-3. **Geometric Invariants:** Visually explore the properties of moment-based image descriptors like Complex Moments and Fourier-Mellin moments.
+4. **Geometric Invariants:** Visually explore the properties of moment-based image descriptors like Complex Moments and Fourier-Mellin moments.

 ---